- 3/4 cup butter, softened

 - 31 peppermint candies

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in sour cream, food coloring and vinegar.
+Beat in sour cream, food coloring if desired, and vinegar.
 Combine the flour, baking cocoa, baking powder, baking soda and salt; add to the creamed mixture alternately with the buttermilk, beating well after each addition.

 - Cool for 10 minutes before removing from pans to wire racks to cool completely.